-Restaurant Impairment

-During 2016, the Company determined that 19 Company-owned restaurants were impaired and recognized a non-cash impairment charge of \$24.4 million.
-During 2015 and 2014, the Company impaired long-lived assets of two and three Company-owned restaurants, and recognized non-cash impairment charges of \$0.6 million and \$1.2 million.
+Restaurant Impairment.
+During 2017, the Company determined 13 Company-owned restaurants were impaired and recognized a non-cash impairment charge of \$6.9 million.
+During 2016 and 2015, the Company impaired long-lived assets of 19 and two Company-owned restaurants, and recognized non-cash impairment charges of \$24.4 million and \$0.6 million.

 The Company recognized the impairment charges resulting from the continuing and projected future results of these restaurants, primarily through projected cash flows.
 The fair value measurement for asset impairment is based on significant inputs not observed in the market and thus represents a level 3 fair value measurement.
-Each restaurant's past and present operating performance was reviewed combined with projected future results, primarily through projected undiscounted cash flows.
+Each restaurant's past and present operating performance was reviewed in combination with projected future results, primarily through projected undiscounted cash flows.
 The Company compared the carrying amount of each restaurant's assets to its fair value as estimated by management.
 The fair value of the long-lived assets is generally determined using a discounted cash flow projection model.
 In certain cases, management uses other market information, when available, to estimate the fair value of a restaurant.
 The impairment charges represent the excess of each restaurant's carrying amount over its estimated fair value.

-In addition, the Company recognized a \$0.8 million asset impairment charge due to the relocation of a restaurant during 2016.
-No impairments were recorded in 2015 or 2014 related to the relocation of restaurants.
+The Company recognized a \$0.8 million asset impairment charge due to the relocation of a restaurant during 2016.

-Impairment of Software
+Impairment of Software.
 During the fourth quarter of 2016, the Company determined certain software related to its Enterprise Resource Planning ("ERP") system would be obsolete upon migration to a cloud-based ERP system in 2017.
 The Company also determined certain software in development for supply chain management would not meet the Company's requirements if it were implemented.
 As a result, the Company recorded a \$2.5 million impairment charge to write down the capitalized costs associated with this software.